 This is a sewing machine that delivers much more than just excellent stitches, but an all-around perfection.
 When you choose Brother CS6000i, you are about to become the best in the craft.
 A beginner needs a sewing machine that is fun, easy to use and learn with like Brother CS6000i.

 Let’s dig deeper

 The large LCD screen of the sewing machine allows you to visibly choose from any of the stitches.
 Guess what?
-You can work in the dark relying on the bright LED lit workspace.
-As a beginner, the speed control button will allow you to adjust up to 850 stitches per minutes or slower.
+You can work in the dark relying on the bright LED-lit workspace.
+As a beginner, the speed control button will allow you to adjust up to 850 stitches per minute or slower.